waa/bacula-tapealert/README.md

 First, run the script from the command line:

-- Identify the ArchiveDevice setting in your SD tape drive device.
+- Identify the **ArchiveDevice** setting in your SD tape drive device configuration.
 We will use the `/dev/tape/by-id/scsi-350223344ab000900-nst` from the configuration example above.

 - Next, run the script, adding the `logging` and `test` command line options:
 ```